jaquelinesv90/Java-Design-Patterns/bin/com/design/README.txt

 Design patterns are typical solutions to common problems, in software design.Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.

-They represent the best practices used by experienced object-oriented software developers.
+They represent the best practices used by experienced object-oriented software developers.They are solutions to general problems that software developers faced during software development.

 SOLID principles of Object-Oriented Design.